The recycling process starts with the segregation process at the starting point. Image source: Ministry of Housing & Local Government

-The fact of the matter is that there is little effort put into getting more people to recycle and for those who do, to facilitate the recycling process.
-There is a dire need to attack the lack of recycling among Malaysians and it should be in two prongs – one from the end users (people like you and me) and one from the authorities.
+The fact of the matter is that there is little effort put into getting more people to recycle and for those who do, to facilitate the whole process.
+There is a dire need to attack the lack of recycling among Malaysians and it should be in two prongs – one from the end-users (people like you and me) and one from the authorities.

 Mention recycling to some people and expect to get a strange stare back from them.
-That itself shows that the public awareness is not that wide and is well known.
-We need to make a better effort – both from end users and the local authorities if we want to move beyond the dismal 5% recycling rate.
+That itself shows that public awareness is not that wide and is well known.
+We need to make a better effort – both from end-users and the local authorities if we want to move beyond the dismal 5% recycling rate.